Liquidity

 How frequently do you report changes to the liquidity endpoints?

-- All of the Amberdata DeFi endpoint are block based so every time there is an event or change in a particular pool, it will be displayed in the endpoints.
+- All of the Amberdata DeFi endpoints are block-based so every time there is an event or change in a particular pool, it will be displayed in the endpoints.

 How is the LP Token Price Calculated?